 Minutes of the Council

 Minutes of the proceedings of the SOMC are distributed to Council members together with the meeting agenda at least two days before the next scheduled meeting.
-After approval by the Council, the approved minutes are posted on the Council web page and a notice is sent electronically to all Jacobs School of Music faculty and staff.
-Minutes of past meetings are being converted to electronic form and posted on the Council web page.
-Contact the secretary of the SOMC for older archived materials.
+After approval by the Council, the approved minutes are posted on the Council website and a notice is sent electronically to all Jacobs School of Music faculty and staff.
+Minutes of past meetings are available on the School of Music Council website.
+Contact the secretary of the SOMC for archived materials prior to 2011.

 Bloomington and University Councils